karen Krolak [pronounced “Care wren Crow lock”]

 - on the Circle of Advisors for the Dance Complex,

-- an Artist Advisory Board member for the Boston Dance Alliance,
+- a Board member for The Flavor Continues and for the Boston Dance Alliance,

-- and a member of the Boston Dance Alliance’s Dance and Disabilities cohort.
+- a member of the Boston Dance Alliance’s Dance and Disabilities cohort